GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you can get today’s work done today, but you do it in such a way that you can’t possibly get tomorrow’s work done tomorrow, then you lose.
+> ### A new idea comes suddenly and in a rather intuitive way.
+But intuition is nothing but the outcome of earlier intellectual experience.
 >
-> ~ *Martin Fowler*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts